How Much Does A Divorce Cost? Understanding Uncontested Divorce And Family Law

 If your case needs to go to a hearing or a trial, you may decide to hire a lawyer to represent you, or you may represent yourself.

 A “pro se” litigant is someone who wishes to represent themself in a court of law.
-If you do not want to hire an attorney, and you and your spouse wish to handle everything yourselves, then you are proceeding “pro se.”
+If you do not want to go to a law firm and hire an attorney, and you and your spouse wish to handle everything yourselves, then you are proceeding “pro se.”
 If you choose to represent yourself, you can finalize your divorce for as little as $500, maybe even less.

 There are divorce kits online that you can purchase, which include all the necessary forms to help you get divorced.
 The kits range between $100 and $200, and you will then have to factor in the necessary fees associated with each form, which can raise the total cost of the divorce to those above $500.
 However, you may qualify for an exception if you cannot afford the filing fees.